 Students will work through the writing process, generating pieces that reflect real-world writing.
 Steps of pre-writing, drafting, revising, and editing will be taught and perfected.
 Beginning with a strong foundation in grammar, students will become confident and fluent writers.
 Students will be expected to develop pieces for publication.
 They will work towards developing a writing portfolio that showcases their best work.
 The primary focus of the writing curriculum will be developing confident writers who can write for today’s world.

-Reading and Language Arts: Reading and writing are taught as separate courses at this level.
+Reading and writing are taught as separate courses at this level.
 Reading focuses on an exploration of the written word.
 Students are guided in developing a reading habit, sampling fictional works from a range of authors and genre to develop a passion for reading.
 Rather than reading assigned texts, students choose their own books and read at their own pace.
-Students read poetry and non-fiction articles to gain comprehension skills.
+In addition, students read poetry and non-fiction articles to gain comprehension skills.
 Historical speeches are studied and recited.
-Students are encouraged to create creative and informative writings based on their reading experience.
+Students are encouraged to generate creative and informative writings based on their reading experience.

 Writing focuses on the mastery of English grammar and composition.
 Beginning with simple sentence structure, students learn about parts of speech and usage including punctuation.
 Sentence diagramming is taught to further reinforce these grammatical concepts.
 Students produce a wide range of writing pieces including informational writing based on research.
 A focus is placed on writing for an audience with pieces submitted quarterly for writing contests and publication.